Skip to main content

 It is not found in North America, but is considered the leading cause of viral encephalitis in Asia.

-It is vaccine-preventable, and travelers should consult a travel clinic about their destinations to see if this is one disease to be concerned about.
+It is vaccine-preventable, and travellers should consult a travel clinic about their destinations to see if this is one disease to be concerned about.

 Information for Health Professionals